 - Sprinkler system equipment

-- Replacement of irrigated turf with water smart landscaping
+- Replacement of irrigated turf with water-smart landscaping (see sidebar)

 Rebate guidelines and forms